dotnet/roslyn/docs/features/async-streams.md

 An asynchronous `using` is lowered just like a regular `using`, except that `Dispose()` is replaced with `await DisposeAsync()`.

+Note that pattern-based lookup for `DisposeAsync` binds to instance methods that can be invoked without arguments.
+Extension methods do not contribute.
+The result of `DisposeAsync` must be awaitable.

 ### Detailed design for `await foreach` statement

 An `await foreach` is lowered just like a regular `foreach`, except that: